HECVAT Category

 Are passwords visible in plain text, whether when stored or entered, including service level accounts (i.e., database accounts, etc.)?

-This question is asking whether passwords are ever visible in plain text (unencrypted, readable form) in your systems, either when they are stored in databases/files or when users are entering them.
+Password exposure is under examination here, covering whether any passwords, including service-level and database accounts, are ever visible in plain text when stored or entered.
 This includes service accounts like database credentials.

 HIPA-15